Which city is cheaper, San Diego or Sacramento?

 In July, Sacramento usually receives around the same amount of rain as San Diego.
 Sacramento gets 0 inches (1 mm) of rain, while San Diego receives 0 inches (1 mm) of rain each month for the summer.

 The autumn brings many poeple to Sacramento as well as San Diego.
+Many visitors come to Sacramento in the autumn for the shopping scene.
 Also, most visitors come to San Diego for the hiking trails, the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area during these months.

 In the autumn, Sacramento is cooler than San Diego.
-Typically, the autumn temperatures in Sacramento in October are around 64°F (18°C), and San Diego is about 68°F (20°C).
+Typically, the autumn temperatures in Sacramento in October average around 64°F (18°C), and San Diego averages at about 68°F (20°C).

 The sun comes out a lot this time of the year in San Diego.
 People are often attracted to the plentiful sunshine in Sacramento this time of the year.
 In the autumn, Sacramento often gets more sunshine than San Diego.
 Sacramento gets 300 hours of sunny skies this time of year, while San Diego receives 244 hours of full sun.